Business Messaging: What is it and How You Can Use it

 Example: Hi Sally, we've missed you!
 It's been a while since you last visited our website.
 We wanted to offer you a special discount as a thank you for your past loyalty.
 Use code WELCOME10 to get 10% off your next purchase.

-Needless to say, the benefits of business messages are plentiful.
+Needless to say, the benefits of business texting are plentiful.
 Whether you’re a small business or a large corporation, there’s something new and meaningful that business messaging can provide for you.

-By removing the need to call or visit a physical location, business messages allow customers to communicate with brands at their convenience.
+By removing the need to call or visit a physical location, business texting allows customers to communicate with brands at their convenience.

 With the right messaging application, you can personalize your text to an individual customer, making them feel valued and increasing brand loyalty.

-Business messages can help increase customer engagement and interaction with a brand, leading to increased sales and customer satisfaction.
+Business texts can help increase customer engagement and interaction with a brand, leading to increased sales and customer satisfaction.

 Customer service can reap the benefits through automation.
 You can automate the process of addressing and resolving issues, resulting in a smooth customer journey.

-Business messages can be used to collect valuable data on customer behavior and preferences, which can be used to improve marketing and sales strategies.
+Business texts can be used to collect valuable data on customer behavior and preferences, which can be used to improve marketing and sales strategies.

-With a multi-channel approach, business messages allow brands to communicate with customers across multiple platforms and reach a wider audience.
+With a multi-channel approach, business texting allows brands to communicate with customers across multiple platforms and reach a wider audience.

-How to Send a Business Message with Dexatel
+How to Send a Business Text Message with Dexatel

 If the idea of integrating business messaging into your strategy sounds good but you don’t know where to start, we've got you covered.
 By utilizing Dexatel's Campaign tool for mass text messaging, you can easily send messages to a predetermined list of recipients.